Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 For later, we need some specific facts and notation about $(1,1)$ flexes.

-\begin{definition} The space of coefficients $\p'$ of the $(1,1)$ flexes for (pinned) $(G,\p)$ together with the zero-flex is a linear subspace of ($\ell$-pinned) configuration space, which we will denote as $K$ (for kernel).
-We will also chose a complementary space in $\ell$-pinned configuration space and denote it $\overline{K}$. \end{definition}
+\begin{definition} The space of first derivatives $\p'$ of the $(1,1)$ flexes for (pinned) $(G,\p)$, together with the zero vector, is a linear subspace of (pinned) configuration space, which we will denote as $K$ (for kernel).
+We will also chose a complementary space in (pinned) configuration space and denote it $\overline{K}$. \end{definition}

 Note that $K$ is the kernel of the so-called (pinned) rigidity matrix of $(G,\p)$.
 The rigidity matrix $R(\p)$ is such that the linear system of equations

 can be written as $R(\p)\p'=0$.
 Pinning certain degrees of freedom is equivalent to removing the corresponding columns of $R(\p)$ and the corresponding elements of $\p'$.